ReexpressAI/Example_Data/tutorials/tutorial5_arxiv_recommender/README.md

 **You won't need to write any new code yourself.**

+> [!NOTE]
+> This has been updated to work with the [new arXiv RSS format introduced January 31, 2024](https://blog.arxiv.org/2024/01/31/attention-arxiv-users-re-implemented-rss/).

 ## Step 1: Cold-start the classifier

 We'll need a modest number of articles to initially train the model.
 We include a simple script here that will download and format arXiv abstracts based on a set of arXiv identifiers (e.g., `cs/9301115` or `1503.04069`) and/or keyword topics + arXiv category (e.g., `uncertainty quantification,cs.CL`) that you provide in input files to the script.
 The articles retrieved from arXiv identifiers will be saved directly to the Training set (under the assumption that these are articles you have more carefully curated), and those from keywords will be split equally across the Training and Calibration sets.
 (If you only want to use the articles downloaded via arXiv identifiers, you'll need to manually split the generated Training file into a Training and Calibration set.)
 The articles retrieved from keywords will be noisy, but that's fine; you can easily refine the labels over time within Reexpress based on searching; the predictions; similarity and distance to other articles; etc. *That said, your initial inclination may be to download many, many thousands of articles via keywords.
 Resist this temptation, as you will find yourself doing a lot of post-hoc filtering; it will make retraining slower (which you'll want to do regularly, even daily, to update the model based on new articles from the RSS feed); and it's unnecessarily heavy on the arXiv API.
 Aim for, say, a max of 1,000-2,000 articles in each of Training and Calibration to start.*